The postmodern Tokyo Metropolitan Government Building in Shinjuku, Tokyo.

 - to allow them to do in-depth, specialised study from a wide range of possible options, including both classical and modern literature, linguistics, pre-modern and modern history, anthropology, politics, economics, and art.

-The Oxford BA course in Japanese is a four year course, including a compulsory study period of one year in Japan in the second year.
+The Oxford BA course in Japanese is a four year course, including a compulsory year abroad in Japan in the second year.
 The course is comprehensive and demanding, revolving around intensive work on the written and spoken language through all four years, combined with both general and specialized study of Japanese culture, civilization and society.
 The language teaching takes place in classes and small groups and in language laboratories.
 It includes work conducted by experienced native speakers.

 The first year is dedicated to intensive work on the Japanese languages and study of the history and culture of Japan, and East Asia in general.
 The classical written language is introduced in the first year (and will be studied in more detail in the third and fourth years of the course).
 At the end of the first year you will take Prelims which examines the language and history and culture work you have done during the first year.

-The second year is spent at Kobe University in Japan for continued extensive language study, combined with study of civilization, culture and history.
+The second year is spent abroad at Kobe University in Japan for continued extensive language study, combined with study of civilization, culture and history.
+For more information on the Year Abroad, please refer to this webpage.

 In the third and fourth years the regular language work continues, including more detailed study of the classical language.
 An important part of the third and fourth years is that you will also do specialized work within subject areas chosen by yourself from a wide array of available options, including both classical and modern literature, linguistics, pre-modern and modern history, anthropology, politics, economics, and art.
 In the fourth year you also write a maximum 15,000 word dissertation on a subject of your own choice under supervision.
 At the end of the fourth year you will be examined in all the work you have done over the four years.